Human Development & Family Studies (HDFS)

 HDFS 841 - Marital and Family Therapy

-Introduction to the theory and practice of marital and family therapy; major approaches to be examined include strategic, trans-generational, structural, experiential/humanistic, and behavioral.
-Permission.
+This course provides an introduction to the theory and practice of marital and family therapy; major approaches to be examined include strategic, trans-generational, structural, experiential/humanistic, and behavioral.
+Prereq: permission.

 HDFS 843 - Families, Schools, and Community